Sebabatso-IT/portfolio-website/README.md

 This is my Personal IT Portfolio Website.

 ## About Me
-I am a final-year Information Technology student with experience in:
+An Information Technology Proffesssional with experience in:
 - School administration (SASAMS)
 - ICT support and troubleshooting
+- Cybersecurity
 - Microsoft Office and Excel
 - Social media management